 Component Risk Addressed GSD Portfolio Margin Method VaR Charge Market risk of the observed positions The VaR Charge is calculated using a risk based margin methodology that is intended to capture the market price risk associated with the securities in a Netting Member's Margin Portfolio over a designated time-period.
 VaR Charge is calibrated to cover the projected liquidation losses at a 99% confidence level, assuming a 3-day liquidation/hedging period.8 FICC uses historical simulation to estimate the impact of market volatilities on the Netting Member's Margin Portfolio(s).
 Simulated returns are based on risk sensitivities obtained from a third party and relevant risk factor time series (sensitivity based approach").
 A ten-year historical look-back is used if it includes sufficient stressed market scenarios.
-If, however, FICC determines that the historical look-back period does not contain adequate shocks, additional period(s) of stressed market conditions may be added of the ten-year historical data.
+If, however, FICC determines that the historical look-back period does not contain adequate shocks, additional period(s) of stressed market conditions may be added by the ten-year historical data.
 A haircut method is applied to securities with insufficient requisite data used to employ the sensitivity approach.
 Pursuant to the CME Cross-Margining Arrangement between FICC and the Chicago Mercantile Exchange ("CME") 9 , FICC and CME separately calculate the potential margin reduction resulting from offsetting positions in a common member's portfolio using their respective margin methodologies and agree to reduce the member's margin requirement by the more conservative amount (i.e., the smaller reduction).
 The total VaR Charge of a Netting Member's Margin Portfolio is the sum of the volatility model calculation (including cross margin reduction where applies) and haircuts, subject to minimum amount, referred to as the "VaR Floor."
-VaR Floor is determined by multiplying the absolute value of the sum of Net Long Positions and Net Short Positions of Eligible Securities, grouped by product and remaining maturity, by a percentage designated by FICC from time to time for such group.
+The term "VaR Floor" means, with respect to each Margin Portfolio, the greater of (i) the VaR Floor Percentage Amount and (ii) the Minimum Margin Amount.
+VaR Floor Percentage Amount is determined by multiplying the absolute value of the sum of Net Long Positions and Net Short Positions of Eligible Securities, grouped by product and remaining maturity, by a percentage designated by FICC from time to time for such group.
 The VaR Floor is reviewed from time to time, generally, at least annually, and updated in accordance with FICC's internal model governance process.